tbache/OSRS_hiscores/README.md

 urllib

 Running
+Currently only tested on Windows 10.
+Plan to test on Linux in the future.
 The below should be prefixed with whatever system command you require to run python scripts on your system.